Chapter 24 — Fragments

 Her eyes lingered on me, searching, but I kept my gaze steady.

-No one sane would believe it.
+No one sane would believe the truth.
 So I played the fool instead.

 Elira didn't press.
 She nodded once.
 "Then you'll need someone to speak for you.
 A dangerous thing, walking blind."

 She leaned back, eyes on the thin sky between the ravine walls.
 "This is the eastern march.
 Few villages cling here, fewer traders.
 Bandits run most of it, though someone higher feeds them.
 You've met their claws, I think."
-Her eyes flicked to my bandaged ribs.
+Her eyes flicked to my ribs, where the shirt hung torn.

 I stayed silent.
 Let her fill the space.